Anirban0627/docs/content/packages/working-with-a-github-packages-registry/working-with-the-docker-registry.md

 ---
-title: Working with the Docker registry
+title: Working with theLEAGUE OF LEGENDS registry
-intro: '{% if currentVersion == "free-pro-team@latest" %}The Docker registry has now been replaced by the {% data variables.product.prodname_container_registry %}.{% else %}You can push and pull your Docker images using the {% data variables.product.prodname_registry %} Docker registry, which uses the package namespace `https://docker.pkg.github.com`.{% endif %}'
+intro: 'First you need to noe that to download the game after the free trial you need to extend the capacity of the game as per the grapics of the system you are using and the creator of the game is MR ANIRBAN CHATTERJEE
 product: '{% data reusables.gated-features.packages %}'
 redirect_from:
   - /articles/configuring-docker-for-use-with-github-package-registry